JUNE 11 UPDATE: You’ll be relieved to know, Las Vegas is NOT the 4th worst city to live in.

 We recently published the below article after receiving information about a troublesome new ranking.
 According to an 24/7 Wall St., Las Vegas was ranked as the 4th worst city to live in primarily because of a high crime rate.

-We were a bit surprised but we trusted the report.
+It sounded a little wonky to us but we went with it.
 We admit that was a mistake.
-And we know that there has been an unusually high number of homicides in the last couple of years and we certainly hear about a lot of property crime.
-Just check out our interactive murder map for 2018 and this recent story about a trailer with a family’s motorcycles and ATV being stolen right out of their driveway.
-24/7 Wall St. provides information to many of the largest newspapers and TV stations in the nation and we’ve never had an issue with their material before.
+However, it seems like we’ve had an unusually high number of homicides lately and we certainly hear about a lot of property crime.
+Just check out our interactive murder map and this recent story about a trailer with a family’s motorcycles and ATV being stolen right out of their driveway.
+We were willing to believe the information.
+After all, 24/7 Wall St. has provided information to many of the largest newspapers and TV stations in the nation and we’ve never had an issue with their material before.

-The story we published went viral in the Las Vegas community.
+The story we published went viral.
 It’s been read and shared thousands of times.
 It also received hundreds of comments.
-Many of those comments were from victims of crimes who didn't doubt the ranking for a minute.
+Many of those comments were from victims of crimes who also believed the ranking.

-However, there were quite a few of you though who did not.
-Some of you pointed it out on social media, including Twitter user @LasVegasLocally.
+There were quite a few of you though who did not.
+Some of you pointed it out on social media.
+A few of you sent us (me in particular) not-so-nice emails.

-RE agent and “sometimes cartographer” Jim Donohue was also very helpful in tracking down the correct information.
+Not everyone was quite so harsh though.
+RE agent and “sometimes cartographer” Jim Donohue also emailed us and was very helpful in tracking down the correct information.
 For that, we are grateful.

 We contacted 24/7 Wall St. and explained our concerns.
-It took a few days, but this correction was finally added to the story and Las Vegas is no longer on the list AT ALL.
+Finally, after a few days, we received this email.

 We should have checked the math ourselves.
 We admit that.
 It can be difficult when you hear (as a journalist) about so much bad news day after day not to believe the worst.
 We (and that means me) need to try and remember there is a lot of good in Las Vegas and everywhere else.
 We hope you can forgive us and be assured that we will be more skeptical in the future.